Clicky

 Cooking Brussels sprouts is easy.
 Simply wash them and remove any damaged leaves.
 Cut the sprouts in half and cook them in boiling water for 3-5 minutes.

 You can also roast Brussels sprouts in the oven.
-Simply toss them with olive oil and seasonings, and roast at 400 degrees Fahrenheit for 20-30 minutes.
+Simply toss them with olive oil and seasonings, and roast at 400°F for 20-30 minutes.

-I guess I've eaten lots of "rashers," then.
-Ha!
+I know I've eaten lots of bacon "rashers," Ha!

 As you may have guessed, Brussels Sprouts are named after the city of Brussels in Belgium.
 They were first cultivated there in the 13th century.

 As a kid, I used to call them Brussel Sprouts without the last "s" in Brussels.
-It seems I never put "two and two together" - that they were from Brussels!
+It seems I never put "two and two together" back then - that they were sprouts from Brussels!

 Why are They So Strong in Taste?